linnykoleh/Spring/Notes.md

 - `TDD` - This approach puts the design under question: if tests are difficult to write, the design should be reconsidered
 - Trying to write at least two tests for each method: one positive and one negative, for methods that can be tested

+- In order to define a test class for running in a Spring context, the following have to be done:
+    - annotate the test class with `@RunWith(SpringJUnit4ClassRunner.class)`
+    - annotate the class with `@ContextConfiguration` in order to tell the runner class where the bean definitions come from
+    - use `@Autowired to inject beans to be tested.

 - Distributed as separate artifact - `spring-test.jar`
 - Test class needs to be annotated with `@RunWith(SpringJUnit4ClassRunner.class)`
 - Spring configuration classes to be loaded are specified in `@ContextConfiguration` annotation